burgreen/stack-spack/README.md

 `$ ./install-spack.sh ../stack-proteus`

-Finding a suitable system compiler that can install Spack packages
+Find a suitable system compiler that can install Spack packages
 -------------------------------------------------------------

 - In our limited experience, many system compilers fail for various reasons to install the full Proteus stack.